rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Impact of education on the development of either mindset.

-Related psychology, evolutionary biology: Humans have evolved "observing" things and acting on these observations.
+Related psychology, evolutionary biology: Humans survived and evolved by "observing" things and acting on these observations.
 Empirical process is in our nature.
 This also explains why we dismiss rare scenarios.
 I do not feel qualified to discuss these in more depth.

 As we have discussed, developers approach bugs differently.
 This is how my interest in figuring out different programmer mindsets has started.
 There is a different way to look at this.
 Consider these 3 axes: "It has bugs, it's called software" is the origin, testing is one axis,